-Details of legal, competition and regulatory matters to which the Barclays Bank Group is currently exposed are set out in Note 24 (Legal, competition and regulatory matters) to the consolidated financial statements of the Issuer on pages 175 to 180 of the 2023 20-F. In addition to matters specifically described in Note 24, the Barclays Bank Group is engaged in various other legal proceedings which arise in the ordinary course of business.
+Further details of legal, competition and regulatory matters to which the Barclays Bank Group is currently exposed are set out in Note 24 (Legal, competition and regulatory matters) to the consolidated financial statements of the Issuer on pages 213 to 218 of the 2024 20-F. In addition to matters specifically described in Note 24 (Legal, competition and regulatory matters), the Barclays Bank Group is engaged in various other legal proceedings which arise in the ordinary course of business.
 The Barclays Bank Group is also subject to requests for information, investigations and other reviews (including skilled person reviews) by regulators, governmental and other public bodies.
 These may be in connection with business activities in which the Barclays Bank Group is, or has been, engaged, or areas of particular regulatory focus, such as financial crime, money laundering or terrorist financing.
 The Barclays Bank Group may also (from time to time) be subject to claims and/or legal proceedings and other investigations relating to financial and non-financial disclosures made by members of the Barclays Bank Group (including, but not limited to, regulatory capital and liquidity reporting and ESG disclosures).
-Additionally, due to the increasing number of new climate and sustainability-related laws and regulations, growing demand from investors and customers for sustainable products and services, and regulatory and non-governmental organisation scrutiny, financial institutions, including the Barclays Bank Group, may through their business activities face increasing litigation, conduct, enforcement and contract liability risks related to climate change, environmental degradation and other social, governance and sustainability-related issues including greenwashing risk.
-This may include laws and regulatory processes and policies seeking to restrict or prohibit doing certain business with entities identified as "boycotting" or "discriminating" against particular industries or considering ESG factors in their investment processes, including to protect the energy and other high carbon sectors from any risks of divestment or challenges in accessing finance.
-Furthermore, there is a risk that shareholders, campaign groups, customers and other interest groups could seek to take legal action (including under "soft law" mechanisms) against the Barclays Bank Group for financing or contributing to climate change and environmental degradation or because the Barclays Bank Group's response to climate change or other ESG factors is perceived to be ineffective, insufficient or inappropriate.
+Additionally, due to the increasing number of new climate and sustainability-related laws and regulations, growing demand from investors and customers for sustainable products and services, and regulatory and non-governmental organisation scrutiny, financial institutions, including the Barclays Bank Group, may through their business activities face increasing litigation, conduct, enforcement and contract liability risks related to climate change, environmental degradation and other social, governance and sustainability-related issues.
+In particular, there has been an increasing focus on greenwashing risk this year.
+Certain stakeholders have taken legal action (including under "soft law" mechanisms) against the Barclays Bank Group, and others (including regulators, campaign groups and customers) may decide to do so in the future for allegedly financing or contributing to climate change and environmental degradation and other social, governance and sustainability-related issues, or because the Barclays Bank Group's response to climate change or other